ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 BLHeli_32 Pass-Through Support
 ==============================

 BLHeli_32 pass-through protocol allows you to configure and upgrade your ESCs without having to disconnect them from your vehicle.
-You can plug a USB cable into your flight controller and run the BLHeliSuite32 software for Windows to configure your ESCs.
+You can plug a USB cable into your autopilot and run the BLHeliSuite32 software for Windows to configure your ESCs.
 ArduPilot firmware supports the pass-through protocol with BLHeli_32 only.

 The following section shows how to setup BLHeli_32 pass-through support:
 ------------------------------------------------------------------------